A town filled with huge temples, lively summer festivals, and stunning cherry blossoms

 Kumagaya's festival is considered the best of the summertime Gion festivals.
 The name comes from the tradition of shopkeepers handing out fans (uchiwa) to passersby to beat the summer heat that the area's so famous for.

 The festival features a colorful parade of floats, mikoshi portable shrines, music, special events, and food and drink.
 The main event of the festival is its drumming competition, where young men perform on the festival's parade floats and try to out-drum each other.
 The floats depict legendary Japanese historical features such as Jimmu, its first emperor.

 Enjoy the scenery from the historic paleo express

 Kumagaya Station is the terminus for the Paleo Express, an old steam locomotive that travels through some of the prettiest mountain scenery in the Kanto region.
 The train runs alongside the Arakawa River .
 On either side, you can see forested mountain slopes and views of the river.
 Not only is the scenery pretty, but it's a rare chance to ride an historic steam train.

 Near Kumagaya is Gyoda, a small town with ancient burial grounds.
 The burial grounds were built from the 5th to 7th centuries and are now located in Gyoda's gorgeous Sakitama Kofun Park.

-Gyoda has other things to do as well.
+Gyoda offers other attractions as well.
 Oshi Castle, which was originally built during the 15th century, towers over the town.
-It's also famous for the Ancient Lotus Park, which has 42 different types of lotuses, some of which were grown from seeds dating back 1,400 years.
+The area is also famous for the Ancient Lotus Park, which boasts 42 different types of lotuses, some of which were grown from seeds dating back 1,400 years.